 This web site, also created in 1997, hosted the activities of the Hellenic Society of Archaeometry, the Conservation Laboratory of the Benaki Museum and other small non-profit societies dealing with the preservation of cultural heritage.

 An obvious application of the knowledge produced from the studies and understanding of ancient technologies was the modern reproduction of ancient artifacts by following the original, ancient manufacturing processes.

 Their products and services were addressed to the Greek and International markets and concern Public and Private Museums, the Greek Archaeological Service, Archaeological Schools, Private Collectors, Antique and Art Dealers, Conservators, Artisans, and Educational Institutions.

 In the course of various application programmes they collaborated with The Museum of Cycladic Art, the Benaki Museum, The Metropolitan Museum NY, The Archaeological Museum of Nicosia, The Louvre Museum, the 1st & 11th Ephorates of Antiquities, The Wiener Laboratory of the American School for Classical Studies in Athens, the Society of Messenian Archaeological Studies, the University of the Aegean and ATTIKO METRO S.A., the Athens METRO company and other institutions.

-The best thing that I liked about Greece, and which I can also make myself at home, is a nutritional therapy program that helped me slim down to my goal weight pretty fast.
-And trust me, not only is it the most delicious meal I have ever tasted, but it also works like a million bucks.
+The best thing that I liked about Greece, was the amazing Mediterranean diet And trust me, not only is it the most delicious and fresh food I have ever tasted, but it also helped me lose weight.
 I recommend this to everyone.